skyeskyeskye/PENN_CYBERSECURITY_FINAL/Target_2/Target_2_Attack.md

-## Activity File: Attacking Target 2 (Optional)
+## Activity File: Attacking Target 2

-Please note, **attacking Target 2 is not required**.
-It is included as an additional challenge if you are interested in assessing a more complex web application.
-Before attempting this challenge, make sure you complete the Wireshark analysis.

 Target 2 exposes the same WordPress site as Target 1, but with better security hardening.
 Therefore, it must be exploited differently than Target 1.